tweenjs/tween.js/docs/contributor_guide.md

 Add tokens for `GH_TOKEN` and `NPM_TOKEN`.
 Make sure both variables are hidden: `Display value in build log` should be `Off`.

+You can get tokens from [npm](https://www.npmjs.com/settings/tokens) and from [GitHub](https://github.com/settings/tokens).
+These allow services such as Travis to act on your behalf, which is why you need to ensure they are not displayed in the build log.

 Hopefully, now each time you commit and push to GitHub `semantic-release` will run (if using the `master` branch as described above) and maybe a new version will be published.